-Where a learner is registered for an award and exits from that award before completing it, they may be made an alternative award subject to the following conditions:
+Where a learner is registered for an award and exits from that award before completing it,

-- 1. That there is an embedded award validated for that programme. - The learner has successfully completed all modules required for that award and accumulated sufficient ECTS in the modules of the embedded awards.
+- 1. That there is an embedded award validated for that programme. - 2.
+The learner has successfully completed all modules required for that award and accumulated sufficient ECTS in the modules of the embedded awards.